-Bridge Day Passes
+Bridge Day History

 On the third Saturday in October, the Fayette County Plateau Chamber of Commerce hosts Bridge Day to commemorate the October, 1977 completion of the New River Gorge Bridge.
 The first official Bridge Day was celebrated in 1980.
 October 20, 2018 will be the 39th annual Bridge Day.
 The New River Gorge Bridge is the world’s third longest steel arch bridge with a main span of 1,700 feet.
 At 876 feet above the New River, the New River Gorge Bridge is the third highest bridge in the United States and the thirteenth highest bridge in the world.